What’s your number one source of website traffic?

 2. I Joined Relevant Pinterest Group Boards

 Pinterest boards are used to exhibit the whole collection of pins.
-These boards are created to compile all of the ideas you like to save for yourself or followers.
+These boards are created to compile all of the ideas you like to save for yourself or your followers.

 If you look at my Pinterest profile, you will see boards for different categories.
 I have separate boards for blogging tips, freelancing, social media, Facebook tactics, Pinterest, etc. You can create boards of your own choice and add pins to them.
 People will follow your board and the pins you add.